 Subscribe to the latest updates from Digestive Health Advances in Motion

 Based on 34 years of follow-up of two large U.S. cohorts, Massachusetts General Hospital researchers have confirmed that association, but only in women.
-Sohee Kwon, MD, MPH, formerly of the Clinical and Translational Epidemiology Unit in the Department of Medicine, Andrew T. Chan, MD, MPH, director of cancer epidemiology in the Mass General Cancer Center, chief of the Clinical and Translational Epidemiology Unit and vice chair for clinical research in the Division of Gastroenterology, and colleagues also report in Cancer Prevention Research (Phila) that the protection is related to the dosage and duration of aspirin use.
+Sohee Kwon, MD, MPH, formerly of the Clinical and Translational Epidemiology Unit in the Department of Medicine, Andrew T. Chan, MD, MPH, director of cancer epidemiology in the Mass General Cancer Center, chief of the Clinical and Translational Epidemiology Unit, vice chair for clinical research in the Division of Gastroenterology, and professor of Medicine at Harvard Medical School, and colleagues also report in Cancer Prevention Research (Phila) that the protection is related to the dosage and duration of aspirin use.

 The researchers analyzed data on: